chakra-ui/zag/README.md

 - All machines should be light-weight, simple, and easy to understand.
 Avoid using complex machine concepts like spawn, nested states, etc.

+## Fun Facts

+**Zag** means to _take a sharp change in direction_.
+This clearly describes our approach of using state machines to power the logic behind UI components.

+### Teasers

+- When you see someone using classic react, vue or solid to build an interactive UI component that exists in Zag, tell them to **"zag it!"** ⚡️

+- Anyone using Zag will be called a **"zagger"** 💥

+- The feeling you get when you use Zag will be called **"zagadat!"** 🚀

+- The Zag community will be called **"zag nation"** 🔥

 ## Commands

 ### Build commands